JinseiSteven/Leren-en-Beslissen---DNT/README.md

 # Datasets

-To train the model with the dataset, please request the dataset from one of the authors mentioned at the [Authors](#authors) section.
+To train the model with the dataset, please request the `custom` dataset from one of the authors mentioned at the [Authors](#authors) section.

-All datasets should be put inside `./datasets/<DATASET_FOLDER_NAME>`
+- Download the `customs.zip` and unzip
+- Put the custom/ folder inside the datasets/ folder in the git repo
+- Run `./scripts/data_splitter.py --sourcepath datasets/custom/`

+Continue to the [Usage](#usage) section.

 # Usage